microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/notifications-api-overview.md

 3. When ready to send a notification, your application service [authenticates with the Microsoft identity platform](/azure/active-directory/develop/v1-oauth2-client-creds-grant-flow) posts a notification via the Microsoft Graph notification service, providing the auth token, target user's UNSID, and notification payload.
 4. The Microsoft Graph notification service will subsequently fan-out notifications to all endpoints of the user with an active subscription.

-This type of user-centric notification is represented by the [notification](../resources/projectrome-notification.md) resource and is stored within Microsoft Graph.
+This type of user-centric notification is represented by the [notification](../resources/projectrome-notification.md) resource and is stored within the Microsoft Graph notification service.
 It can then be accessed and managed by the client application via the [client-side SDK APIs](https://aka.ms/GNSDK).
-If you're new to Microsoft Graph notification service, check out the [notification overview](https://docs.microsoft.com/en-us/graph/notifications-concept-overview) section to learn more.
+If you're new to the Microsoft Graph notification service, check out the [notification overview](https://docs.microsoft.com/en-us/graph/notifications-concept-overview) section to learn more.

-> [!NOTE]
-> If your client is not using the new, lightweight [notification SDK](http://aka.ms/GNSDK) and is instead using the cross-device [Project Rome SDK APIs](https://github.com/microsoft/project-rome), notification requests are performed on behalf of a user via [delegated permissions](/graph/permissions-reference#delegated-permissions-application-permissions-and-effective-permissions) and the [notification permission]( /graph/permissions_reference), which can be used with either Microsoft accounts or work or school accounts.

 ## Next steps